Dr Jodie Rummer

 About Me

-Dr. Rummer is currently an Associate Professor of Marine Biology in the College of Science and Engineering at the Australian Research Council (ARC) Centre of Excellence for Coral Reef Studies at James Cook University.
+Dr. Rummer is currently a Professor of Marine Biology in the College of Science and Engineering and formally the Australian Research Council (ARC) Centre of Excellence for Coral Reef Studies at James Cook University.
 Over the course of her career, Jodie has researched fish buoyancy, exercise, and is a leading authority on the evolution of oxygen transport and how performance is maintained during stress.
 Today, Jodie’s team continues to combine ecology, evolution, and physiology to address issues important to conservation, such as the effects of climate change and other human-caused problems on coral reef fishes, sharks, and rays and the potential for adaptation.

 Prior to joining JCU in August 2011, Jodie's academic training started in the U.S. (BSc and MSc degrees, both from the University of West Florida).
 She then moved to Canada where she earned her PhD from the University of British Columbia in Vancouver under the supervision of Prof. Colin Brauner.
 There, she focused on the evolution of oxygen uptake and delivery in fishes and the mechanisms used to maintain performance during stress.
 Jodie then moved to Hong Kong for a short post-doctoral fellowship where she worked with Prof. David J. Randall (emeritus, UBC) investigating the role of secondary circulatory systems during stress in fish.

 Dr. Rummer has and array of accolades and has been awarded for her research as well as her capacity to communicate and connect her findings to broad and diverse audiences.
+She is also on the editorial board for three scientific journals and part of the UNESCO Intergovernmental Oceanographic Committee (IOC) advisory panel on global deoxygenation (Global Oxygen Network, GO2NE), which is part of the United Nations Decade of Ocean Science for Sustainable Development program.

 In 2015, she received the highly prestigious UNESCO-L’Oréal Women in Science Fellowship for Australia and New Zealand and gave a TEDx talk, “Athletes of the Great Barrier Reef”.